 On a floured board, roll out and flatten a ball of dough.
-Shape into a rectangle about 1/4-inch thick.
-Spread the date mixture thinly over the top.
+Shape into a rectangle about 1/4-inch-thick.
+Spread date mixture thinly over the top.
 Roll the rectangle into a roll and continue to roll back and forth until it grows thinner and longer, about 20 inches.
 Slice the roll into 1 1/2- to 2-inch pieces.

-Place all slices side by side on the greased baking sheet and poke the tops lightly with a fork.
-Bake for 20 to 25 minutes in the pre-heated oven until slightly colored (if you overcook them, they become hard).
+Place all slices side by side on the prepared baking sheet and poke the tops lightly with a fork.
+Bake for 20 to 25 minutes, until slightly colored (if you overcook them, they become hard).
 Allow to cool, then dust with powdered sugar.

 Source: Demonstrated on the PCC Cooks stage at Vegfest 2012.